DisCoTec/discotec.github.io/2025/dais.md

 * Full practical experience reports, including experimental and evaluation studies, case studies, and practice reports in no more than 15 pages + 2 pages references.
 * Work-in-progress papers, describing ongoing work and interim results, in no more than 6 pages + 2 pages references.

-Contributions should be submitted electronically as PDF, using the [Springer LNCS style](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines) to the conference submission website.
-Each paper will undergo a thorough process of peer reviews by the Program Committee.
-Reviewing is single-blind: author name(s) should appear.
+Contributions should be submitted electronically as PDF via the conference [submission website]().
+Each paper will undergo a thorough peer review by the Program Committee.

-## Submission link
-TBA
+Publication of proceedings is coordinated among the three DisCoTec conferences (see the [Conferences](conferences) page for details).

 ## Program committee chairs
 * [Daniel Balouek][DanielWeb] (Inria, France)